 - We are not open on weekends or public holidays.

 Is Little Sails privately owned?

-Yes, Little Sails is located in the grounds of Brighton-le-Sands Public school, but is privately owned and run by the same approved provider for the past 18 years.
+Yes, Little Sails is located in the grounds of Brighton-le-Sands Public school, but is privately owned and run by the same approved provider since the year 2000.